musabhusaini/lusail-js/README.md

     myOption: <value>
 ```

+## Documentation

+Please see [API Documentation](http://musabhusaini.github.io/lusail-js) for more details.

 ## ⚠️ Development Status

 Please note that Lusail is still under development and has not been thoroughly tested.
 As such, its